3 Mistakes You Must Not Make if Mortgage Rates Drop

 Quick Take: Are Interest Rates Going Down?

-1. Jumping To Buy Too Early (Even If You Can’t Afford It)
+1. Jumping To Buy Too Early (Even if You Can’t Afford It)

 2. Waiting Until Interest Rates Drop Even More Next Year

+Yes, you can certainly wait longer to see if mortgage rates will drop further.
 At the same time, if rates continue to fall, more prospective buyers will likely enter the housing market.
-This will most certainly result in higher home prices due to increased demand for an already limited housing stock.
-So, waiting longer may not be the best financial move.
+This could result in higher home prices due to increased demand for an already limited housing stock.
+It’s a bit of a tightrope to walk, but worth consideration.

 However, mortgage rates won’t necessarily drop further in the near term just because the federal funds rate drops.
 Many lenders tend to include predicted rate cuts on their current rate offers.
 So, a 0.25 to 0.50 basis point reduction may not lead to an equivalent decrease in mortgage rates right now.

-Caitlyn Moorhead contributed to the reporting for this article.
+Cory Dudak and Caitlyn Moorhead contributed to the reporting for this article.

 Written by